4 takeaways from the historic ousting of House Speaker Kevin McCarthy

 Democrats say they will now put forward Minority Leader Hakeem Jeffries for speaker — as they did in the rounds of voting in January — but he will almost certainly fall short again in the Republican-majority House.

-Former Democratic House member and director of the CIA, Leon Panetta, told All Things Considered that McCarthy was a "failed leader."
+Leon Panetta, a former Democratic House member and director of the CIA, told All Things Considered that McCarthy was a "failed leader."

 "The reason he failed is because too often he capitulated to his opponents, and ultimately lost his credibility and his trust as a result of that, in the hope that ultimately his opponents would somehow be loyal to him," he said.
 "I think in doing that, he really undermined his credibility as speaker and that cost him."